Techlef/honeysburgershop/README.md

 # honeysburgershop
 Free MLO - ready Alt:V Resource

-In the Future i will make more and better MLOs, so if you want you kan join my Discord and follow my Work!
+In the Future i will make more and better MLOs, so if you want you can join my Discord and follow my Work!

 [link to my Discord Server](https://discord.gg/qgHVTzZ)